• Skip to main content

 Loss of Nature

-Cache Creek has the potential to again become the environmental backbone of Yolo County.
+Cache Creek has the potential to become the environmental backbone of Yolo County.
 Originating from Clear Lake, the creek flows from the inner coastal mountains through Capay Valley after which its waters once fanned out across the valley floor and joined with the mighty Sacramento River.

-Hundreds of people are working day in and day out to administer CPR—Conservation, Preservation, Restoration—to restore nature to Cache Creek.
+After nearly 200 years of human exploitation, the creek is gradually making an environmental comeback.
+Hundreds of people are working day in and day out to administer CPR—Conservation, Preservation, Restoration—to restore nature to this vital, deeply imperiled watershed.

 Climate Impacts